Salary Sacrifice Calculator UK 2026-27

 Can my employer share their NI saving with me?

 Yes.
-When you sacrifice salary, your employer also saves employer NI (15% of the sacrificed amount in 2025-26).
+When you sacrifice salary, your employer also saves employer NI (15% of the sacrificed amount in 2026-27 on earnings above the secondary threshold).
 Many employers pass some or all of this saving back to the employee as an additional pension contribution — often 50% or 100% of the employer NI saving.
 This is sometimes called an NI rebate scheme.
 It significantly increases the value of salary sacrifice, particularly for higher earners.

 Is there a limit on how much I can sacrifice?